M2HRI: An LLM-Driven Multimodal Multi-Agent Framework for Personalized Human-Robot Interaction: Conclusion

 \section{Conclusion}

-In this work, we present M2HRI, a multimodal multi-agent HRI framework that jointly models robot individuality and coordination using LLM- and VLM-driven components.
-Through a controlled user study, we show that individuality expressed through personality and memory enables users to distinguish agents and supports more personalized interaction, while coordination is essential for maintaining coherent and well-structured multi-robot dialogue.
-These findings highlight that effective multi-agent HRI requires both distinct agent identities and structured interaction management.
-In future work, we plan to explore adaptive personality modeling, long-term real-world deployments, and scaling to more complex multi-robot and multi-user scenarios.
+In this work, we presented M2HRI, a multimodal multi-agent HRI framework that models robots as identity-bearing agents through persistent personality and agent-specific long-term memory, together with contextualized participation coordination.
+Through a controlled video-based user study, we found that personality and memory helped users distinguish robot agents and perceive interactions as more personalized, while contextualized coordination improved conversational flow, response appropriateness, and overlap avoidance.
+These findings show that distinct agent identities, continuity across interactions, and coordinated participation are complementary requirements for coherent and personalized multi-robot interaction.
+Future work will include in-person, adaptive personality modeling, and long-term deployments.